pulumi/docs/content/docs/pulumi-cloud/insights/_index.md

 ### Resource Search Favoriting

-The **Favorites Button** allows you to save a particular view of the resources page which includes any filters, grouping, column changes, and search queries made for quick navigation from the left nav.
+The **Favorites Button** allows you to save a particular view of the resources page which includes any filters, grouping, column changes, and search queries made.

 ![Resource Search Favorites left nav](favorites-left-nav.png)

+All your saved favorites can be seen as quick links on the **left nav**.

 ![Resource Search Favorites button](favorites-button.png)